 Escape the city in style with a peaceful treehouse-cabin stay right in Minnesota’s Northwoods.
-At the Tree House Glamping on Dixon Lake vacation rental, you can enjoy your breakfast from the balcony overlooking untouched forest, or let the stress melt away with a soak in the spa tub.
-The treehouse is right on Lake Dixon, so swimming and fishing are just a stone’s throw away, while hiking, and bike and boat rentals round out the offerings.
+At the Tree House Glamping on Dixon Lake vacation rental, enjoy your breakfast from the balcony overlooking untouched forest, or let the stress melt away with a soak in the spa tub.
+This treehouse is right on Lake Dixon, so swimming and fishing are just a stone’s throw away, while hiking, and bike and boat rentals round out the offerings.

 This sweet Tiny House by the Beach is a perfect place to call home on the Mississippi coast.
 Just steps from the shore, you can have the sand between your toes at Gulfport Beach in just minutes from leaving the house.
 The kids will love Lynn Meadows Discovery Center, a water park less than half a mile from the property.
 After a day of fun in the fun, the Tiny House by the Beach will welcome you home with comfortable, quaint quarters, and a cheery pastel façade.